Level/abstract-level/README.md

 - `errorIfExists` (boolean, default: `false`): If `true` and the database already exists, opening will fail.
 - `passive` (boolean, default: `false`): Wait for, but do not initiate, opening of the database.

-In general it's not necessary to call this method directly as it's automatically called by the constructor.
-However, it is possible to reopen the database after it has been closed with [`close()`](#dbclosecallback).
-Once `open()` has then been called, any read & write operations will again be queued internally until opening finished.
+It's generally not necessary to call this method because it's automatically called by the constructor.
+It may however be useful to capture an error from failure to open, that would otherwise not surface until another method like `db.get()` is called.
+It's also possible to reopen the database after it has been closed with [`close()`](#dbclosecallback).
+Once `open()` has then been called, any read & write operations will again be queued internally until opening has finished.

 The `open()` and `close()` methods are idempotent.
 If the database is already open, the `callback` will be called in a next tick.
-If opening is already in progress, the `callback` will be called when that completes.
-If closing is in progress, the database will be reopened once closing completes.
-Likewise, if `close()` is called before opening completes, the database will be closed once opening completes and the `callback` will receive an error.
+If opening is already in progress, the `callback` will be called when that has finished.
+If closing is in progress, the database will be reopened once closing has finished.
+Likewise, if `close()` is called after `open()`, the database will be closed once opening has finished and the prior `open()` call will receive an error.

 ### `db.close([callback])`

 Close the database.
 The `callback` function will be called with no arguments if closing succeeded or with a single `error` argument if closing failed.
 If no callback is provided, a promise is returned.

 A database may have associated resources like file handles and locks.
-When you no longer need the database (for the remainder of your program) call `close()` to free up resources.
+When the database is no longer needed (for the remainder of a program) it's recommended to call `close()` to free up resources.

+After `close()` has been called, no further read & write operations are allowed unless and until `open()` is called again.
+For example, `db.get(key)` will yield an error with code [`LEVEL_DATABASE_NOT_OPEN`](#errors).

 ### `db.supports`